jsonurl/specification/README.md

 ### 2.9.4 Implied Object Missing Values
-If a parser supports `implied-object` and/or `wfu-implied-object` then it MAY accept JSON&#x2192;URL text that omits name-separators and values for a top-level implied object.
+If a parser supports `implied-object` and/or `wfu-implied-object` then it MAY accept JSON&#x2192;URL text where values (and their respective name-separators) are omitted for the top-level implied object.

     mv-implied-object = [mv-member] *( value-separator mv-member )
     mv-member = string [name-separator value]